The alleged associates of Jeffrey Epstein: Names and numbers

 Ms Giuffre claimed that Clinton had “walked into” the magazine’s office and pressured them not to write about “his good friend J.E”, the documents stated.

-Shortly before the documents were released Clinton was seen visiting Mexico with his wife, Hillary Clinton.
+Shortly before the documents were released Clinton was seen visiting Mexico with his wife, Hillary Clinton, whose name now also appears in the documents.

+In the latest batch, released on Monday, Epstein victim Sarah Ransome, also detailed the alleged sexual relationship between an unnamed friend and the former president.
+She testified that her friend “had to have sexual intercourse with Clinton in Epstein’s New York Mansion just off 5th Avenue on numerous occasions”.

+In the deposition, Ms Ransome testified that her friend later came forward to report what happened to the police in 2008 but said that “nothing was done” and “she was made to feel like a dirty whore and a liar”.

 Donald Trump

 Clinton is not the only former commander-in-chief to appear in the documents.
-Donald Trump was named in the first batch, though only four times.
+Donald Trump was named a handful of times in several batches, the latest of which contain allegations from Ms Ransome.

+Ms Ransome testified that her unnamed friend “was one of the many girls that had sexual relations with Donald Trump” – including at Epstein’s New York townhouse.

+“She confided in me about her casual ‘friendship’ with Donald.
+Mr Trump definitely seemed to have a thing for her and she told me how he kept going on about how he liked her ‘pert nipples’,” she testified.
+She then described in graphic detail how Mr Trump allegedly caused pain to the victim’s nipples – and claimed she saw the resulting injury firsthand.

+A Trump spokeperson told The Independent: “These baseless accusations have been fully retracted because they are simply false and have no merit.”

+Other mention of Mr Trump, while not accusing him of wrongdoing, appeared to illustrate the good relationship he had with Epstein.

-In part of Ms Sjoberg’s testimony, she claimed Epstein once “called up” the former president and visited one of his casinos after his private plane was diverted to Atlantic City in New Jersey.
+In part of testimony from another victim Johanna Sjoberg, it was claimed Epstein once “called up” the former president and visited one of his casinos after his private plane was diverted to Atlantic City in New Jersey.

 Ms Sjoberg said that while travelling on the plane with the disgraced financier the pilots had said that they were unable to land in New York as planned.